c4software/WireGuard-cli/README.md

 - Add client to the server configuration.
 - Share the client configuration via QRCode.

+🎉 This tool platform independant.
+You can generate your client/server configurations on every plateform supported by the `wg` command.

 ## Install WireGuard on your Server / Client

 - [Official setup guide](https://www.wireguard.com/install/).